MCP Overload: Why Your LLM Agent Doesn't Need 20 Tools

 The more tools you give an agent, the worse it performs.

 Slower.
 Dumber.
 More expensive.
-In this post, I’ll walk through why MCP overload is a real problem — and what better agent design looks like in the real world.
+In this post, we’ll walk through why MCP overload is a real problem — and what better agent design looks like in the real world.

 1. More Tools, More Tokens, More Problems